Small Doctor

 Adekunle Temitope (born 27 May 1996), better known by his stage name Small Doctor, is a Nigerian Fuji, afro-pop recording artist and performer.
 Small Doctor was preceded by the release of another single: "Penalty" which won award for the "Best Street Hop" at The Headies 2018.
-His songs are mostly composed in English and Yoruba.
+His songs are mostly composed in English, pidgin and Yoruba.

 Early life and education

-Temitope was born on 27 May 1996 in Dopemu, Lagos State, but hail from Ondo State.
+Temitope was born on 27 May 1996 in Dopemu, Lagos State, but hails from Ondo State.
 He took a strong interest in music at a young age.
-He began his education at Ain't Orosan Nursery and Primary School Lagos, and later proceeded to Oniwaya Secondary School.
+He began his education at Orosan Nursery and Primary School Lagos, and later proceeded to Oniwaya Secondary School.
 Due to his interest in music, he dropped out of University of Lagos to concentrate on full time music.

 Career

 In 2012, his music career kicked off.
 He released singles like Gbagaun, Anobi, Penalty and Mosquito Killer.

 On 24 July 2015, Small Doctor released his debut studio album "Street Ambassador".
 The album features guest appearances from Pasuma, Dre San and Young Legxy.

 Small Doctor embarked on his first major tour in Nigeria titled "Omo Better Concert" on 9 December 2018.
 He performed at the 20,000 seats capacity Agege Stadium in Lagos.
 He performed in London at a concert held at O2 Academy Islington on 9 September 2018.

 On 6 April 2019, Winners Golden Bet unveiled Small Doctor as their brand ambassador.